NYSCA Encore Grants support returning Staten Island based 501(c)3 nonprofit organizations.

 The following is the criteria used to decide on funding:

-Work Sample: Can they successfully create the project they propose from the work shown in the sample or have they demonstrated readiness for the proposed project through past work?
+Work Sample: Can applicant successfully create the project they propose from the work shown in the sample or have they demonstrated readiness for the proposed project through past work?
 Does it have artistic merit/cultural significance?

 Need Further Assistance?

-During grants season, Grants Administrator Gena Mimozo also offers 1:1 grant support Monday through Friday from 3pm to 7pm for prospective applicants who already have a proposal in mind or who have multiple proposals in mind and need guidance/feedback.
-To sign up for a consult, please fill out this form.
+During grants season, Grants Administrator Gena Mimozo offers 1:1 grant support Monday through Friday from 3pm to 7pm for prospective applicants who already have a proposal in mind or who have multiple proposals in mind and need guidance/feedback.

 If you have any additional questions, please contact Gena at gmimozo@statenislandarts.org, (718) 447-3329 x1003.